 Full Psychiatric Assessment for Young Person (under 18 years)

 The service initially provides full individual assessment for mental disorders for those young people aged under 18 years in a comfortable private setting or the individual’s home.
 Working to the principles of care, dignity and respect, Dr. Nina Marie will meet in collaboration with the young person and their carers to assess the mental health problem and to create an individual care plan to best meet the needs and situation.
 Dr. Devlin finds that spreading this into two or more sessions is optimal.
 The aim is to support the young person in whatever way she can.
-The legal guardians, usually the parents are involved and the family can be involved if they so wish.
+The legal guardians, usually the parent/s are involved and the family can be involved if they so wish.
 Each young person will always be offered individual time.
 The focus is on integration of health involving both mind and body.
-A third session is necessary for feedback and / discussion of collaborative treatment plan.
+A third session is necessary for feedback and / discussion in order to achieve a collaborative treatment plan.

 If you are undertaking an evaluation of a young person, it is best practice for both legal gaurdians to attend initial and feedback sessions in order for a more valid/authentic result and treatment plan.
+When parents are acrimoniously separated this can take somewhat longer.

 Full Feedback Post Assessment

-Follow up feedback session is an option for parents and recommended after initial assessment and a written information provided both to GP and school/university (please note this is not appropriate for court unless specified at time of initial assessment and cannot be used for custody cases).
+Follow up feedback session is an option for parents and recommended after initial assessment and a written information can be provided both to GP and school/university (please note this is not appropriate for court unless specified at time of initial assessment and cannot be used for custody cases).
 Parents please ask for this is felt helpful.
 Following the initial assessment the clinic may either offer therapy with Dr. Devlin or make certain recommendations in collaboration with parents/young person focusing on recovery from their difficulties so that they can best manage their stress and mental health and reach their full potential.

 Integrative approach and therapy